Storm And Shower Chances Throughout The Week

-Warmer weather arrives today with afternoon highs reaching into the upper 80s near 90.
-Low level moisture is also increasing later this evening setting the stage for shower and storm activity Tuesday into part of Wednesday.
+Low level moisture also increased late Monday evening, setting the stage for shower and storm activity Tuesday into part of Wednesday.
 Our upper air pattern presents an opportunity for additional thunderstorms again Friday into Saturday before a cold front passes the area bringing mostly pleasant weather Sunday into early next week.
 Both systems offer the potential for strong and severe storms.

 We should be in between systems Thursday with additional storm chances returning Friday into the weekend as a powerful upper-level system moves across the western United States into the Central Plains.
 This will bring additional storm chances for part of Friday and Saturday.
 Breezy south winds will also be likely during this period with Friday morning lows in the 60s and afternoon highs in the upper 70s and lower 80s.
 Saturday features a low near 70 and highs in the lower to mid-80s with additional shower and storm chances through the day and early evening.
 A few may be strong to severe with the Friday and Saturday system.
 Another surface boundary is likely to accompany this storm system and should move across the area sometime Saturday afternoon or evening resulting in more fall-like weather Sunday with morning lows in the upper 50s and afternoon highs in the upper 70s.